With a degree in biochemistry, Leah works for a small biotechnology company and enjoys writing about science.

 A common question arising from the intermarriage of humans and Neanderthals is the question of fertility among the offspring of these unions.
 The evidence (Sankararaman, S. et. al., 2016) indicates that the hybrid children were less fertile, as the prevalence of Neanderthal genes on the X chromosome is fewer than those found on the autosomal (non-sex) chromosomes.
 This finding is due to natural selection, which suggests the Neanderthal genes on this chromosome impaired fertility and has become reduced over time as the X chromosomes with more human genes produced more fertile males.

-In general, genes which conferred benefit to the human population remained, and genes which caused harm were eliminated over the course of time.
+In general, genes that conferred a benefit to the human population remained, and genes that caused harm were eliminated over time.

 Neanderthal Range in Europe and Asia

-The genomes of several Neanderthals have been fully sequenced, allowing for researchers to compare the genomes of modern day humans alongside the archaic genes.
+The genomes of several Neanderthals have been fully sequenced, allowing researchers to compare the genomes of modern-day humans alongside the archaic genes.
 In addition, researchers compare the genomes of people from sub-Saharan Africa, which contain absolutely no archaic genes as this population never existed in Africa.
-Since human population migrated out of Africa, once hybridization occurred the population spread outward to Europe and Asia.
+Since the human population migrated out of Africa, once hybridization occurred with Neanderthals, the population spread outward to Europe and Asia.
 Human populations in Europe, Asia, and Oceana contain the highest percentage of archaic genes (though this is still a small percentage).

-By comparing the genomes which contain no traces of Neanderthal genes, the fully sequenced archaic genomes, and the genetics of modern day Europeans , scientists are able to piece together which genes are derived from a Neanderthal ancestor.
+By comparing the genomes which contain no traces of Neanderthal genes, the fully sequenced archaic genomes, and the genetics of modern-day Europeans, scientists can piece together which genes are derived from a Neanderthal ancestor.

 Tendency to have blood clots (DVT)